netbox-community/go-netbox/docs/CableTerminationRequest.md

 ### NewCableTerminationRequest

-`func NewCableTerminationRequest(cable int32, cableEnd End, terminationType string, terminationId int64, ) *CableTerminationRequest`
+`func NewCableTerminationRequest(cable int32, cableEnd End1, terminationType string, terminationId int64, ) *CableTerminationRequest`

 NewCableTerminationRequest instantiates a new CableTerminationRequest object This constructor will assign default values to properties that have it defined,